 Students are also provided with real-time opportunities or projects for Socially Useful Productive Work which is a mandatory segment of the ICSE curriculum.

 Creative Expressions :

-At the beginning of the academic year, students choose their desired art form for Creative Expressions, from Music, Art, Dance and Theatre.
-Students learn the artforms through the year from expert facilitators and their performance or creative work is a big part of festivals, annual day events and special occasions.
+Students learn an artform through the year from expert facilitators.
+At the beginning of the academic year, students choose Art, Music, Dance or Theatre.
+Their performance or creative work is a part of festivals, annual day and special occasions.

 Music: Students are taught western music or Indian music, by expert facilitators.
 In Indian music classes, students learn different songs from regional folk, devotional and Carnatic styles and their background along with the culture of the people associated.
 Basic lessons of Carnatic vocal and voice culture are given to improve their singing.

 In the Western music classes, students learn vocal and instrumentals and the concepts of western music notations and its theory.
 They participate in listening and practical activities to enhance performance skills and create music collaboratively.

 Art: Students can choose between Art & Craft / Painting / Sculpture as their CE activity.

 Students explore fine art, craft, graphic design and artefacts and learn to express culture through art, think critically and take a step towards design thinking as artists.Students learn the colour theory, lighting and the concept of perspective, to compose paintings such as Landscapes, Figurative Art, Still Life Art and Abstract Art, using various mediums.